e-kwsm/rdkit/Contrib/Glare/README.txt

 Notes:
 Some nomenclature:

- A Libary is made of RGroups
+ A Library is made of RGroups
  RGroups are a collection of sidechains (the paper uses Fragments) that can populate the rgroup position.